citp/privacy-policy-historical/d/do/doc/doctors.at.md

 **3\.
 Use of Your Information**

-We will never sell, transfer or give your information to a third partywithout your permission.
+We may not sell, transfer or give your information to a third party in general cases.
 However, you agree that we may use your information:

-(a) To enhance or improve our users’ experiences.
+(a) To enhance or improve our usersï¿½ experiences.

 (b) To provide our Service to you.